 Young trans people face huge challenges where their very identity is questioned.
 UK laws make life even harder.
-We need a new system that lets anyone legally register the gender identity they chose, regardless of their age.
+We need a new system that lets them legally register their true gender identity.

-Ask the next Women and Equalities Minister to change the law.
+Ask the Women and Equalities Minister to change the law.

 Join the fight for trans equality

-Trans people in the UK were finally allowed to change their legal gender in 2004 thanks to a landmark law called the Gender Recognition Act (GRA).
+Trans people in the UK were finally allowed to have the gender they identify as legally recognised in 2004 thanks to a landmark law called the Gender Recognition Act (GRA).

 But 15 years on it’s clear the law doesn’t go far enough.